Cyb3r-Jak3/useful_bot/.github/README.md

 ### To use:
 The only requirement that you should have to download is praw `pip3 install praw`
-All the other modules should already be installed but if they are not use `pip3 install sqlite3 logging`
+All the other modules should already be installed but if they are not use:
+  `pip3 install sqlite3 logging`
 You need to have your own api credentials.
 If you do not head [here](https://www.reddit.com/prefs/apps "reddit apps") and click create application -> script.
 Once you have those credentials add them to botinfo.example.py and rename the file to botinfo.py.